Elusive ‘Mary Poppins’ is captured on screen at long last by Walt Disney

 From the day the enchanting, elusive Mary Poppins character appeared on the American scene, straight from the pen of P.L.
 Travers, she was taken to the hearts of youngsters and their parents alike everywhere.

 Now, the whimsical nursemaid, whose amazing out-of-this-world adventures have been related in five children’s classics — “Mary Poppins,” “Mary Poppins Comes Back,” “Mary Poppins Opens the Door,” “Mary Poppins in the Park” and “Mary Poppins from A to Z” — at long last steps from the printed page to become an unforgettable living, breathing personality through the motion picture magic of Walt Disney and the inspired performance of vivacious English singing star Julie Andrews in Disney’s exciting production, “Mary Poppins.”

 Based on the “Mary Poppins” books by P.L.
-Travers and enchanced by some of the brightest, most original songs ever written for a film musical, this fantasy emerges as one of the supreme achievements in the distinguished forty-year career of the master showman.
+Travers, and enhanced by some of the brightest, most original songs ever written for a film musical, this fantasy emerges as one of the supreme achievements in the distinguished forty-year career of the master showman.

 “Mary Poppins” first appeared on the literary scene in 1934.
 Since then, people continually ask the author if the now famous English nanny was modeled from a living person.